microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 In the upper right corner of the AI Builder dialog, you can also configure the output as JSON to see the text properly formatted and to instruct Copilot Studio that the output will be a structured JSON.

 Now, select **Test** to validate the output of the prompt using the sample data that you just configured for the input field.
-When you are happy with the output, select the **Save** command in the lower right side of the dialog to save the generated prompt and to go back to the topic designer.

-Notice that, accordingly to the prompt instructions, when you test the prompt the **Model response** will be a JSON message.
+Accordingly to the prompt instructions, the **Model response** will be a JSON message, so configure the Output of the model accordingly.

 ![The AI Builder when testing the prompt based on the input field configured as sample data for testing purposes.
 There is the JSON output of the prompt.](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/ai-builder-05.png)

+When you are happy with the output, select the **Save** command in the lower right side of the dialog to save the generated prompt and to go back to the topic designer.

-Select the **Inputs** variable of the Prompt Builder action and select the 1️⃣ **...** three dots to bind a variable, then select the 2️⃣ group of **System** variables, and then select 3️⃣ **Activity.Text**, which represents the input prompt provided by the user.
+When you are back to the topic designer, select the **Inputs** variable of the Prompt Builder action and select the 1️⃣ **...** three dots to bind a variable, then select the 2️⃣ group of **System** variables, and then select 3️⃣ **Activity.Text**, which represents the input prompt provided by the user.

 ![The configuration of the topic while browsing for a System variable and when selecting "Activity.Text".](https://raw.githubusercontent.com/microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/refs/heads/main/img/topic-creation-02.png)

 Then, configure a new variable to hold the output of the Prompt Builder action.
 For example, you can name it `intentPrediction`.

+Select **Save** in the upper right corner of the topic designer to save the current topic.

 ### Step 3: Prepare the child topics